 Apart from this, curating the playlists will help users navigate to videos easily whenever they visit your channel.
 It’s similar to organizing the videos by splitting them into different categories.

-We’ve done everything we can to optimize the video and get higher rankings.
+We’ve done everything we can to optimize the video and get higher YouTube rankings.
 But the YouTube SEO process doesn’t end here, especially when you’re dealing with high difficulty keywords.
 In comes your YouTube marketing strategy.

 You need to spread the word on social media platforms, websites, and every other platform where it is possible for you to promote the video.